sassafrastech/gather-docs/features.md

 * For nearby communities, ability to share meals, resources, and contact info, and customize what is shared and what is private
 * Fully open source

-## Planned Features
+## Planned Feature Roadmap

 Gather does a lot but it could do so much more.
 We've got big plans.

-In particular:
+Top Priorities:

 * Shared work system for managing community labor
 * Full event calendaring system, tightly integrated with meals, reservations, meetings, birthdays, etc.
 * Google Drive integration for document storage and collaborative editing
-* Mailman integration for community email
+* Mailman and/or Discourse integration for community messaging

+Other Major Goals:

 * Emergency SMS alerts
-* "Meeting Minder" for coordinating meeting notice, agenda templates, minutes review and distribution, space reservation, etc.
+* Meeting Minder for coordinating meeting notice, agenda templates, minutes review and distribution, space reservation, etc.
 * Online bill payments
 * QuickBooks integration
 * Private resource lending